-F-gas fails to register for many
+F-gas fails to register for many4th May 2015

 The European F-gas regulations make it illegal to sell refrigerant or pre-charged equipment to any non-certified companies or individuals.
 The UK government has so far rebuffed industry pleas that the establishment of a searchable national register is essential but what is happening in the rest of Europe?

 A new survey by the European air conditioning and refrigeration contractors body AREA indicates that a national database has been established in at least seven member states but shows how the application of the F-gas regulations varies markedly across Europe.

 Since January 1, anyone purchasing refrigerant or pre-charged equipment must be F-gas certified and it is the responsibility of all wholesalers and distributors to ensure that sales are only made to F-gas compliant companies and individuals.
 Details of the purchaser must be recorded and those records must be kept for a minimum of five years.

 In the UK, suppliers have argued that despite the onus being placed on them to prove that they only sell to certified companies or individuals, they have no means of checking compliance.
 Even if the individual provides a registration/certification number, there is no way of checking whether that is correct – and there have been instances of people and companies using false numbers.

 Denmark, France, Italy, Portugal, Slovakia, Spain and Sweden all claim operative, accessible databases, according to AREA.
 Where no national register exists, the misunderstood, poorly conceived and haphazardly applied Data Protection Act appears to be the most common reason or excuse.